chaos-mesh/chaos-mesh/website/docs/user_guides/io_chaos.md

   delay: "1ms"
 ```

-It will inject 1ms latency for selected methods.
+It will inject a latency of 1ms into the selected methods.

 ### fault

-If you are using the fault action, you can edit spec as below:
+If you are using the `fault` action, you can edit the specification  as below:

 ```yaml
 spec: